0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 ### `starknet-new-account`

+**ATTENTION!** Use this only if you want to achieve compatibility with the wallet used in Starknet CLI.
+For all other uses, [these accounts](#account) should suffice.

 ```
-npx hardhat starknet-new-account [--starknet-network <NAME>] [--wallet <WALLET_NAME>]
+$ npx hardhat starknet-new-account [--starknet-network <NAME>] [--wallet <WALLET_NAME>]
 ```

-Initializes a wallet `wallets["WALLET_NAME"]` configured in the `hardhat.config` file which then should be followed by the command `starknet-deploy-account`.
+Initializes a wallet `wallets["WALLET_NAME"]` configured in the `hardhat.config` file, which should then be followed by the command `starknet-deploy-account`.
 Uses the modified OZ implementation used by StarkNet CLI.

 ### `starknet-deploy-account`

 ```
-npx hardhat starknet-deploy-account [--starknet-network <NAME>] [--wallet <WALLET_NAME>]
+$ npx hardhat starknet-deploy-account [--starknet-network <NAME>] [--wallet <WALLET_NAME>]
 ```

 Deploys the wallet `wallets["WALLET_NAME"]` configured in the `hardhat.config` file.
 Uses the modified OZ implementation used by StarkNet CLI. _Needs to be funded before deploying it._

 ```
-npx hardhat starknet-deploy-account --starknet-network myNetwork --wallet MyWallet
+$ npx hardhat starknet-deploy-account --starknet-network myNetwork --wallet MyWallet
 ```

 ### `starknet-plugin-version`

 ```
-npx hardhat starknet-plugin-version
+$ npx hardhat starknet-plugin-version
 ```

 Prints the version of the plugin.